History of Kenley Jansen in Timeline

 On March 16, 2013, Kenley Jansen's daughter, Natalia Hannah Jansen, was born.

-In 2013, Jansen pitched as the closer for the Dodgers, appearing in 75 games with a 4-3 record, a 1.88 ERA, and 28 saves.
-He pitched in the NLDS and NLCS.
+In 2013, Kenley Jansen began the season as the setup man but resumed the role of closer when Brandon League struggled.
+He finished the season with a 4–3 record, a 1.88 ERA, and 28 saves.

 In 2017, Jansen recorded his 36th strikeout of the season, setting an MLB season record for most strikeouts without giving up a walk.
 The previous record was held by Cardinals starting pitcher Adam Wainwright, who struck out 35 batters before giving up a walk in the 2013 season.

-On February 11, 2014, Jansen avoided arbitration by signing a $4.3 million contract with the Dodgers.
-He was fully established as the Dodgers' closer in 2014.
+On February 11, 2014, Kenley Jansen avoided his first arbitration hearing by signing a $4.3 million contract with the Dodgers.

 In 2014, Kenley Jansen's cut fastball exceeded 100 mph.